Quick/Quick/README.md

 #### 3. Link the `Quick.framework`

 Finally, link the `Quick.framework` during your test target's `Link Binary with Libraries` build phase.
+You should see two `Quick.frameworks`; one is for OS X, and the other is for iOS.

 ![](http://cl.ly/image/2L0G0H1a173C/Screen%20Shot%202014-06-08%20at%204.27.48%20AM.png)

 #### 4. Start writing specs!

 If you run into any problems, please file an issue.

-### iOS

-I'm working on it.
-[Issue #5](https://github.com/modocache/Quick/issues/5) keeps track of current progress.
-If you have any suggestions please comment or contribute!

 ## License